 Your tax software can usually tell you when your refund is being processed and when to expect your refund to be deposited.

 Prepare your tax return on paper, and you may make an error in calculations or when transferring numbers to your tax forms.
 Income tax software is required to offer the option to e-file, and the software will do all the tax calculations, even double-checking the numbers prior to submitting the return.

 E-Filed Returns Do Not Pass Through Human Hands

 When sent by mail, someone at the IRS has to enter or scan your tax information into their system.
 Keying errors and technical problems can interfere with getting your taxes filed correctly.
 When you e-file, your data goes directly into the IRS systems, bypassing the chance for human error.

 The Wave of the Future

-The IRS prefers e-filed returns over paper returns, and starting back in tax year 2010, the IRS stopped mailing Form 1040, Schedule A, and other tax-related forms to taxpayers.
+The IRS prefers e-filed returns over paper returns, and starting back in the tax year 2010; the IRS stopped mailing Form 1040, Schedule A, and other tax-related forms to taxpayers.
 According to the IRS, this saves taxpayers around $10 million per year, and paper forms are becoming increasingly obsolete.